 Negligible risk of violent crime exists throughout the country.

-High risk of petty crime exists in areas frequented by tourists; low risk exists throughout the rest of the country.
+Moderate risk of petty crime exists in areas frequented by tourists.

 Rent water sports equipment from reputable operators.
 Scuba dive only with personnel certified by PADI or NAUI, and use equipment only from PADI- or NAUI-certified dive operators.

 National incidence data on traffic-related injury or death are not available.